-On May 26, 1999, FRA released the Procedures for Considering Environmental Impacts (FRA 1999).
-These FRA procedures supplemented the CEQ regulations (40 C.F.R.
-Part 1500 et seq.) and describe FRA's process for assessing the environmental impacts of actions and legislation proposed by the agency and for the preparation of associated documents (42 U.S.C. § 4321 et seq.). ^{1,2} The FRA Procedures for Considering Environmental Impacts state that "the EIS should identify any significant changes likely to occur in the natural environment and in the developed
+On May 26, 1999, the FRA released the Procedures for Considering Environmental Impacts (64 Federal Register [Fed.
+Reg.]
+28545).
+These FRA procedures supplemented the Council on Environmental Quality (CEQ) regulations (40 C.F.R.
+Part 1500 et seq.) and describe FRA's process for assessing the environmental impacts of actions and legislation proposed by the agency and for the preparation of associated documents (42 U.S.C. § 4321 et seq.).
+The FRA Procedures for Considering Environmental Impacts state that "the EIS should also discuss the consideration given to design quality, art, and architecture in project planning and development as required by U.S. Department of Transportation Order 5610.4."
+These FRA procedures state that an EIS should consider possible impacts on cultural resources.